Sreyan88/BioAug/README.md

     * Prepare a dataset using [this GitHub link](https://github.com/IBM/aihn-ucsd/tree/master/amil) or any other relation extraction (RE) dataset.
 You would need to follow Step 1 and Step 2.
 For Step 1, you can use the dataset [here](https://drive.google.com/file/d/1toip1QMx4FkYBqk6fgXnZllTjIjbP1RO/view?usp=sharing)
     * OpenNRE does not support pretraining random models.
 We had to update their code.
 Check [pretrain.py](./assets/pretrain.py).

-* Use [preprocess.py](preprocess.py) to convert the data into the correct format and also precompute the relations between entities.
+* With the help of the pretrained OpenNRE model, run [preprocess.py](preprocess.py) to convert the data into the correct format and also precompute the relations between entities.
 (Do update lines 75, 99 and 118 according to your dataset)

 * Run [train_dynamic.sh](./script/train_dynamic.sh) to train your model using the following command:
   ```